datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 1. click **Create Project** to bring you to "Get data from" "**This Computer**".
 2. Click **Browse...** and select file `Portal_rodents_19772002_scinameUUIDs.csv`.
 Click **Open** in the browse window to finish selection
 3. Click **Next>>** under the browse button to upload data into OpenRefine.
-4. Refine gives you a preview - a chance to show you it understood the file.
+4. OpenRefine gives you a preview - a chance to show you it understood the file.
 If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click **Update Preview** (look in bottom panel).
 If this is the wrong file, click **<<Start Over** (look in upper left region).
 5. If all looks well, click **Create Project>>** (look in upper right corner).

 Note that at step 1, you could upload data in a standard form from a web address by using "Get data from" "**Web Addresses (URLs)**".
 However, this will not work on a dropbox address as above.